 GeneCards Summary for PAPPA Gene

-PAPPA (Pregnancy-Associated Plasma Protein A, Pappalysin 1) is a Protein Coding gene.
-Diseases associated with PAPPA include tricuspid valve insufficiency and edwards syndrome.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Regulation of Insulin-like Growth Factor (IGF) Transport and Uptake by Insulin-like Growth Factor Binding Proteins (IGFBPs).
-GO annotations related to this gene include metallopeptidase activity and endopeptidase activity.
+PAPPA (Pappalysin 1) is a Protein Coding gene.
+Diseases associated with PAPPA include Orofaciodigital Syndrome Viii and Placenta Disease.
+Among its related pathways are Metabolism of proteins and Regulation of Insulin-like Growth Factor (IGF) transport and uptake by Insulin-like Growth Factor Binding Proteins (IGFBPs).
+Gene Ontology (GO) annotations related to this gene include metalloendopeptidase activity and endopeptidase activity.
 An important paralog of this gene is PAPPA2.

 Metalloproteinase which specifically cleaves IGFBP-4 and IGFBP-5, resulting in release of bound IGF.
 Cleavage of IGFBP-4 is dramatically enhanced by the presence of IGF, whereas cleavage of IGFBP-5 is slightly inhibited by the presence of IGF.